 It is important therefore that you understand the five impact factors – the angle of the clubface, the swing path, the angle of attack, strike point and speed.

-To groove a consistent putting strike, built two gates using tees, as shown.
+To groove a consistent strike, build two gates using tees.
 Make the first gate just wider than the putter head, the second just wider than the ball and practise swinging the putter through the first gate to hit the ball through the second.
 Only with a pure strike will you achieve this.

 I have already talked about the importance of engaging the bigger muscles to control the swing.
 If you can do this then all you need to do to hit the ball further is make a slightly bigger swing, master it and you'll be far better at lag putting.

 I often see players attempting to control the distance they hit the ball on the green through the speed of the stroke, but this will not deliver the best consistency.
 So engage the big muscles, turn around your spine and let the length of the stroke dictate distance.